 The trick to avoiding burnout is to save your enthusiasm.
 I tell my students that they should finish each session wanting to do a little more.
 Save some enthusiasm for tomorrow’s practice session.
 Don’t throw all of your firewood onto the fire at once.
 Always keep some saved, and always keep an ember burning.
 That way, the fire of your practice will last a long, long time.

-If you’ve participated in one of my weekend workshops, then you know that we take lots of breaks to answer questions and have interesting discussions.
-Why?
-Because we can’t do Qigong all day (at least not the powerful stuff that I teach).
+If you’ve participated in one of my workshops, then you know that we take lots of breaks to answer questions and have interesting discussions.

 Interestingly, the most common sign of EOS is fatigue.
 This happens not because the body lacks energy, but because it has too much.
 Your body is intelligent and it can recognize when it is overloaded.
 The body’s natural response is to make you tired so that you will go to sleep.
 While asleep, the body will adjust your energy levels back to normal.